Houghton County Memorial Airport: Facilities and aircraft

 Houghton County Memorial Airport covers an area of 1996 acre at an elevation of 1095.1 ft above mean sea level.
-It has two asphalt paved runways: 13/31 is 6,500 by 150 feet (1,981 x 46 m) and 7/25 is 5,201 by 100 feet (1,585 x 30 m).
+It has two asphalt paved runways: the primary runway 13/31 is 6,500 by 150 feet (1,981 x 46 m) and the crosswind runway 7/25 is 5,201 by 100 feet (1,585 x 30 m).

 For the 12-month period ending December 31, 2022, the airport had 16,054 aircraft operations, an average of 44 per day: 67% were general aviation, 19% scheduled commercial, 13% air taxi and less than 1% military.
 In November 2023, there were 22 aircraft based at this airport: 20 single-engine and 2 multi-engine airplanes.

 The passenger terminal building, named after former County Commissioner W. Clarence Dwyer, is a comparatively basic facility, with a passenger waiting room and a single rental car counter.
 There is one gate, consisting of a simple door leading to the ramp.
 The terminal once included a cafe, which closed some time ago, and the space was repurposed into offices for the Veterans Administration.

 The airport has an FBO offering fuel and rental car services.